TIBCOSoftware/snappydata/docs/aqp.md

 ```

 ###High-level Accuracy Contracts (HAC)###
-SnappyData combines state-of-the-art approximate query processing techniques and a variety of data synopses to ensure interactive analytics over both streaming and stored data.
-Using high-level accuracy contracts (HAC), SnappyData offers end users an intuitive means for expressing their accuracy requirements, without overwhelming them with statistical concepts.
+SnappyData combines state-of-the-art approximate query processing techniques and a variety of data synopses to ensure interactive analytics over both, streaming and stored data.
+Using high-level accuracy contracts (HAC), SnappyData offers end users intuitive means for expressing their accuracy requirements, without overwhelming them with statistical concepts.

-When an error requirement is not met, the action to be taken is defined in the behaviour clause.
+When an error requirement is not met, the action to be taken is defined in the behavior clause.
 Approximate queries have HAC support using the following behavior clause.

 **Behaviour Clause** | **Description**
 -|-